-Ooops……had a lovely breakfast in bed but dropped some crumbs or juice!!
-Now wondering if you can wash your down/ comforter in the washing machine at home or do you need to take it to the dry cleaners?
-Or is it that its just been a looong time since you’ve been procrastinating to wash your duvet and now that you finally have time with the lockdown, you are wondering how to wash it.
-Is it something you can even do at home??
+Ooops……have you ever had a lovely breakfast in bed but dropped some crumbs or juice on your new sheets?
+And now, wondering if you can wash your down/ comforter in the washing machine at home or do you have to take it to the dry cleaners?
+Or is it just that long since you’ve procrastinated washing your duvet and now that you finally have time, you’re wondering how to wash it.
+Lastly, is it something you can even do at home??

 Hold on tight!!
-We made the perfect list to guide you through the step by step process of washing it and have also answered all the questions you might have for your duvet/ comforter.
+We made the perfect list to guide you through the step-by-step process of washing it and furthermore answered all the questions you might have about your duvet/ comforter.

 Depending on the size of your duvet/ comforter you may want to take it for professional cleaning, most dry cleaners clean duvets for a fraction of the price…..nothing compared to the ease of mind.

 After you are confident about the washing technique for your duvet you should check for any rips and slits on the comforter or duvet.
 Improper cleaning or other any small mishaps could cause your duvet to rip.
 This would help prevent the fill from getting out of the quilt.
 Be sure to sew and repair any mishaps you may find to avoid getting your blanket from getting thin due to leaky fills.

 Wash the Comforter